riceissa/issarice.com/wiki/my-posts-on-the-malaria-research-discussion-group.md

 # Introduction

-This page presents a reverse-chronological archive of my posts to the [Malaria Research Discussion Group](https://www.facebook.com/groups/MalariaResearch/) that I created.
+This page presents a reverse-chronological archive of my posts on the [Malaria Research Discussion Group](https://www.facebook.com/groups/MalariaResearch/) that I created.